fullspectrumdev/RancidCrisco/README.md

 This is the initial release.
 It works, but its the 'simplest case' exploit.

+Tested and working on SPA112/SPA122 - SPA232D requires a different firmware image.

 Gives a root-shell on port 23000/tcp.

 I still need to clean up the toolchain used for editing the firmware and will probably put that in a different repo.
 It is mostly based on the work of @BigNerd95, but with minor alterations to work on the SPA112/122 firmware files.